dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 There are two different types of plan changes based on when they are billed.

-## Pre-Renewal change plans
+## Pre-renewal change plans

 These plan changes are billed immediately and update the [billing cycle](/articles/yearly-billing).

 You will receive credit for all the unused time of your current subscription plan.
-This credit doesn't include extra items such as email forwards or extra zones.
+This credit doesn't include extra items like email forwards or extra zones.
 These will be billed again as part of the plan change.
 Read more about [subscription proration](/articles/understanding-invoice).

-## On-Renewal change plans
+## On-renewal change plans

 These plan changes are billed at the end of your current billing cycle along with your subscription renewal.